FACTBOX-U.S. Treasury's tools to delay hitting debt limit

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Treasury Secretary Jack Lew has said those should allow the government to keep paying all its bills at least into September, and the CBO said it expects the Treasury will not exhaust its emergency measures until some time in October or November.
+He said the extraordinary measures would free up about $260 billion and allow the government to avoid defaulting on any of its obligations until at least early September.

-The Treasury is likely to start taking extraordinary actions in the next few days.
+Many private analysts have said the Treasury was not likely to run out of options until some time in October, while the non-partisan Congressional Budget Office has said the government might not exhaust its emergency measures until November.

-Following are some of the measures the Treasury has employed in the past and will likely use this time around to free up borrowing capacity and conserve cash once the temporary suspension of the U.S. debt limit expires.
+Following are measures the Treasury has either employed, is prepared to employ or has ruled out using to free up borrowing capacity and conserve cash once the temporary suspension expires on May 19.

 SUSPEND STATE, LOCAL GOVERNMENT SECURITIES

-The Treasury has the authority to suspend sales of State and Local Government Series securities - known as "slugs" - which are special low-interest Treasury securities offered to state and local governments to temporarily invest proceeds from municipal bond sales.
+The Treasury on Friday suspended sales of State and Local Government Series securities - known as "slugs" - which are special low-interest Treasury securities offered to state and local governments to temporarily invest proceeds from municipal bond sales.
 Slugs, which count against the debt limit, have been suspended several times over the last 20 years to avoid hitting the debt ceiling.
 Taking this action allows Treasury to issue less debt.
 The bonds account for about $4 billion to $17 billion of the government's debt issuance per month.

 CIVIL SERVICE RETIREMENT AND DISABILITY FUND

-The Treasury may suspend investments in the Civil Service Retirement and Disability Fund, a government employee pension funds and redeem existing Treasury securities held by that fund as investments.
+The Treasury said it may suspend investments in the Civil Service Retirement and Disability Fund, a government employee pension fund, and redeem existing Treasury securities held by that fund as investments.
 By law, the fund must be made whole upon a debt limit increase.

 GOVERNMENT SECURITIES INVESTMENT FUND

-To give the government more time to pay its bills, Treasury can suspend reinvestments in another federal employee pension fund known as the G-Fund.
-Normally the money market-like retirement fund reinvests its entire balance daily into special-issue Treasury securities that count against the debt limit.
-Halting reinvestments would instantly claw back some borrowing capacity, but the Treasury must replenish the fund with any lost earnings once a debt limit impasse ends.
+The Treasury said it may suspend reinvestments in another federal employee pension fund known as the G-Fund.
+Normally this money market-like retirement fund reinvests its entire balance daily into special-issue Treasury securities that count against the debt limit.
+Halting reinvestments would instantly claw back some borrowing capacity but the Treasury must replenish the fund with any lost earnings once a debt limit impasse ends.
 Federal retirees and employees would be unaffected by this action.

 EXCHANGE STABILIZATION FUND